"It takes a world" campaign | World Vision Skip to main content

 Children are the most vulnerable victims of conflict due to many factors.
 Besides being among the many civilian casualties during an armed conflict, children may be orphaned or separated from their families and become heads of households which leaves them vulnerable to forced labour, sexual exploitation or recruitment in armed forces.

-What we have learned about ending violence against children:
+What we have learned about ending violence against children

-It can be done: ending violence against children is possible
+Ending violence against children is possible

-It takes a world: key actors must be engaged and participating
+Key actors must be engaged and participating

-There is no magic wand: ending violence requires a combination of different approaches
+Ending violence requires a combination of different approaches

-Context is key: when our approaches reflect the local culture, norms and infrastructure, they work
+When our approaches reflect the local culture, norms and infrastructure, they work

-Big picture, little picture: solutions require direct interventions and longer-term system strengthening
+Solutions require direct interventions and longer-term system strengthening

-It takes children: boys and girls play a significant role, as active agents of change
+Boys and girls play a significant role, as active agents of change

-Scaling up: do more of what works, in more places
+It is important to do more of what works, in more places

 Read related stories and publications